ReckoningHero/website2/_posts/2018-5-15-Basics and Advanced Knowledge of Binary Search in C++.md

 ## Advanced Knowledge of C++'s Binary Search
-In advanced learning with the C++ Standard Library. we used a particular sequence to partition the element of the array we are looking for.
+In advanced learning with the C++ Standard Library. we use a particular sequence to partition the element of the array we are looking for.
 When we set the parition() methond first and uses such algorithms like binary_search(), lower_bound(), upper_bound(), and equal_range().
 Thoese sorted sequences are vectors whose contents are sorted, map, multimap, set, and multiset.

 For example, this algorithm demonstrates the binary_search() method to find a matching element in logarithmic time instead of linear time.
-It laters requies a star and end iterator to specify the range, a value to seach, and to callback a comparision opionally.
+It laters requires a star and end iterator to specify the range, a value to search, and to callback a comparision optionally.
 It returns a value of true if the value is set in the specified range, otherwise it can return a value of false.

 ```yaml